SK-SCMLab/Root-Cause-Analyses-in-Food-production-facility-using-Excel/README.md

 - Ask "Why?" for the answers obtained
 - *If a problem occurs, it is usually due to the process and not because of the person or team*

+### Corrective action
+- A template for capturing customer delivery information
+- Eliminate erroneous product deliveries
+- Improve quality of service
+- Focus on process issues and not people
+- Stay within your teams control to change

 ---

 ## 👔 Case study: Cause & Effect (Fishbone/Ishikawa) diagram to handle issue in food production facility